matterpreter/getDA.sh/README.md

 2. Kerberoasting
 3. Null session enumeration
 4. Cisco Smart Install
+5. MS17-010

 I plan to add more to this as time goes on.
-The idea here isn't to autopwn (although that would be simple to implement), but to provide something that you can easily throw on a Linux box inside a target network while you grab a coffee and it will spit back a few things to try.
+The idea here is to provide something that you can easily throw on a Linux box inside a target network while you grab a coffee and it will spit back a few things to try.

 **Tools needed (it'll check just in case):**
 - [lgandx's fork of Responder](https://github.com/lgandx/Responder)